LuisHernandezCoding/odin-recipes/README.md

 that will be Spaghetti, lasagne, pizza, bread and cake

-I came with the idea of making the recipes web in a niche market that is the "Cheese lovers" so the web name and idea will be around that concept
+I came with the idea of making the recipes web in a niche market that is the "Cheese lovers" so the web name and idea will be around that concept if possible